Ehryk/sdetools/README.md

     - Don't print the trailing newline (similar to echo -n), useful for copying to the clipboard
     - ``-c``, ``--connect``
     - Establish a connection and read the connection properties (requires an ArcGIS ArcInfo license)
+    - ``-e``, ``--encoding``
+    - Override the .sde encoding.
+Not recommended, and may only be useful with -u as it may alter or break parsing
+    - Options: ASCII, UTF-8, UTF-7, Unicode, UnicodeFFFE, UTF-16
     - ``-r``, ``--raw``
     - Display the mildly parsed ascii
     - ``-u``, ``--unparsed``